AdobeDocs/campaign-classic-learn.en/help/overview.md

 level: Beginner
 exl-id: b272ed1f-89e7-489f-9215-52215cbe18b7
 ---
-# Adobe Campaign Classic V7 tutorials
+# Adobe Campaign Classic v7 Tutorials

 Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross-channel execution.
 This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign Classic V7.